codio-c5/C5-Development/.guides/content/Check-Your-Memory-54c4.md

-### Do you remember these key points?
+### Before we delve into public key encryption, take a look back at these key points.
 You will encounter these important concepts again soon.
-See if you remember them all.
-You may want to go back and review the topics on questions you miss.
+If you don't remember them all, you may want to go back and review them before going forward.

 {Check It!|assessment}(fill-in-the-blanks-3101450858)